Home / Family Fun by Season / Winter Family Fun Guide / Celebrate Black History Month Around the Main Line

 History Maker Saturdays & Storytelling Sundays

-The Betsy Ross House, 239 Arch St., Philadelphia
+The Betsy Ross House, 239 Arch Street, Philadelphia

-Venture to Philadelphia’s Betsy Ross House to visit the museum and hear true stories of the City’s Free Black community from the 18th Century.
-Visitors may learn about the life of Ona Judge, former slave to George Washington’s family, or Margaret Woodby, an 18th Century baker and shop owner in Philadelphia.
-These informative Black History Month presentations are free to museum visitors.
+Venture to Philadelphia’s Betsy Ross House to visit the museum and hear true stories of the city’s free Black community from the 18th century.
+Visitors may learn about the life of Ona Judge, former slave to George Washington’s family, or Margaret Woodby, an 18th century baker and shop owner in Philadelphia.
+In addition, these informative Black History Month presentations are free to museum visitors.

 Harriet Movie Screening